willymanoandrews/NuxtFire/auth-payment/README.md

 stripe listen --forward-to http://127.0.0.1:5001/your-project/us-central1/stripe_webhook
 ```

-- Create an `.env` file in the root of your Nuxt directory using your Stripe API key (testing) and the webhook signing secret obtained from the Stripe CLI.
+- Create an `.env` file in the functions directory using your Stripe API key (testing) and the webhook signing secret obtained from the Stripe CLI.

 - Example `.env` content: